Emma (novel): Principal characters

 Frank Churchill, Mr Weston's son by his first marriage, is an amiable young man, who, at age 23, is liked by almost everyone.
-Mr Knightley, however, thinks him immature and selfish for failing to visit his father after his father's wedding.
+Mr Knightley, however, thinks him immature and selfish for failing to visit after his father's wedding.
 After his mother's death, he was raised by his wealthy aunt and uncle, the Churchills, at the family estate of Enscombe in Yorkshire.
 To please his aunt he assumed the name Churchill on his majority, so that he might inherit her estate in that name; but while she still lives - and she is in poor health - he remains entirely dependent on her continued approval to maintain his expectations.
-Frank is given to dancing and living a carefree existence, and became secretly engaged to Miss Fairfax at Weymouth, although he fears his aunt will forbid the match because Jane is not wealthy.
+Frank is given to living a carefree existence and became secretly engaged to Jane Fairfax at Weymouth, although he fears his aunt will forbid the match because Jane is not wealthy.
 He manipulates and plays games with the other characters to ensure his engagement to Jane remains concealed.

-Jane Fairfax is an orphan whose only family is her aunt, Miss Bates, and her grandmother, Mrs Bates; and the three of them together now share genteel poverty.
-She is a beautiful, resourceful, bright, and elegant woman, with impeccable manners and strong moral compass.
-The same age as Emma, she is well-educated and talented at singing and playing the piano; and is the only person whom Emma envies; indeed in any other Jane Austen novel, she - not Emma - would be the female protagonist.
-Colonel Campbell, an army friend of Jane's father, had felt responsible for Jane, and provided her an excellent education while she had shared his home and family from age nine; but she has now determined to support herself.
-Her only realistic option is to become a governess – an unpleasant prospect, but for unmarried girls of good family and education but no fortune, there was little other choice.
-Her secret engagement with Frank Churchill goes against her principles and distresses her greatly.
+Jane Fairfax is an orphan whose only family are her aunt, Miss Bates, and her grandmother, Mrs Bates.
+The three of them share genteel poverty.
+She is a beautiful, resourceful, bright, polite, and elegant woman.The same age as Emma, she is well educated, talented at singing and playing the piano, and the only person whom Emma envies.
+After her parents died, Colonel Campbell, an army friend of her father, provided her with an education while, from age nine, she shared his home and family.
+Needing to support her family, she becomes a governess; for unmarried girls of good family and education but no fortune, there was little other choice.
+The secrecy of her engagement with Frank Churchill goes against her principles and distresses her greatly.

 Harriet Smith, a young friend of Emma, just seventeen when the story opens, is a beautiful but unsophisticated girl.
-She has been a pupil at a nearby school, where she met the sisters of Mr Martin.
+She has been a pupil at a nearby school, where she met the sisters of Robert Martin.
 As a parlour boarder at the school she now helps supervise younger pupils.
-Emma takes Harriet under her wing early on, and she becomes the subject of Emma's misguided matchmaking attempts.
-She is revealed in the last chapter to be the natural daughter of a decent tradesman, although he is not a gentleman.
-Harriet and Mr Martin are wed.
-The now wiser Emma approves of the match.
+Emma takes Harriet under her wing, and she becomes the subject of Emma's misguided matchmaking attempts.
+She is revealed in the last chapter to be the natural daughter of a decent tradesman, although he is not a gentleman, as Emma believed he would be.
+When Harriet and Robert Martin marry, the now wiser Emma approves of the match.